HJYao00/DenseConnector/docs/Evaluation.md

 ## Evaluate on Video Benchmarks

-Our video evaluation process is divided into two steps: the first step involves generating video prediction results using scripts from [here](https://github.com/HJYao00/DenseConnector/tree/main/scripts/v1_5/eval/video), and the second step involves evaluation on GPT-3.5.
+Our video evaluation process is divided into two steps: the first step involves generating video prediction results using scripts from [here](https://github.com/HJYao00/DenseConnector/tree/main/scripts/v1_5/eval/video), and the second step involves evaluation on GPT-3.5 from [here](https://github.com/HJYao00/DenseConnector/tree/main/scripts/v1_5/eval/video/gpt_eval).

 For example, if you want to evaluate the model on MSVD-QA benchmark, you should follow these steps:
 ### First Step: Generate the video predictions